katawiecz/quiviva/README.md

 ---

-## 🌱 Why I built this
+## 🌱    Project Story

 This project was born from pure passion, relentless curiosity, and an unstoppable urge to create.
 After years in IT, I decided to step into the world I had always admired in my developer colleagues.
 Technology has always been my fire — a spark that ignites excitement every time I dive deeper.
 It’s an endless well, where every day uncovers something new.

+---

+## 💡 Why I Built It

-Building this chatbot wasn’t just about code — it was about breaking into a new frontier, learning programming hands-on, and blending creativity with logic.
+Building this chatbot wasn’t just about code — it was about breaking into a new frontier,
+learning programming hands-on, and blending creativity with logic.
 I wanted to turn a job search into an adventure, a joyful exploration of how AI and human stories can come together.
 Instead of sending another static PDF into the void, I created an interactive experience that speaks, learns, and inspires.

+---

+## 🚀 What Coding Means to Me

 For me, coding is not just skill — it’s a mindset, a playground, and a stage for collaboration.
-What excites me most is not just the technology itself, but how it connects people: networking, teamwork, and creating something bigger together.
+What excites me most is not just the technology itself, but how it connects people:
+**networking, teamwork, and creating something bigger together.**

+---

+## 🤝 Call for Collaboration

 That’s why I’m openly inviting cooperation and collaboration.
 If you share the same spark for technology, creativity, or pushing boundaries, let’s build something together.
-This project is proof of what happens when curiosity meets code — and I’m ready to take it further with others who feel the same fire.
+This project is proof of what happens when curiosity meets code —
+and I’m ready to take it further with others who feel the same fire.

+---

+## ✨ Looking Ahead

-This chatbot is my bold step into programming — a joyful rebellion against stereotypes, proof that even a career search can be reimagined through curiosity and creativity.
+This chatbot is my bold step into programming — a joyful rebellion against stereotypes,
+proof that even a career search can be reimagined through curiosity and creativity.
-Whether or not it wins For the Love of Code 2025, it has already been a win for me: a source of growth, fun, and endless ideas waiting to be turned into reality.
+Whether or not it wins **For the Love of Code 2025**, it has already been a win for me:
+a source of growth, fun, and endless ideas waiting to be turned into reality.

 This is only the beginning — my head is still buzzing with concepts, brainstorms, and visions ready to take shape. 🚀
----

 ## ✨ Demo